Jesse James Decker Took Time To Get Her Post-Baby Body Back

 “I hate those unrealistic goals that people place on women.
 It’s just not right,” Decker said.
 “It took us nine months to have our babies and put on this weight.
 It gained 55 pounds with my daughter, so I get it, it’s tough.
 But you can’t just pop out a baby and expect to be the size you were before, it just doesn’t work like that.
 I hate that people make women feel that’s what they have to do.
 You can get to all that stuff later when it’s right for you.”

 She would much rather focus on being healthy on her own timeline.
 Decker found that her new outlook on her lifestyle has made her happier and much more confident.
 She is hoping that she can inspire other women to do the same.
-She’s also in talks on working a new television show that’s focused on food, reports People.
+She’s also in talks for a new television show that’s focused on food, reports People.
 But for now, Decker is focused on sharing her southern cooking and family meals on her Instagram page.

-[Featured image b y Ilya S. Savenok/Getty Images for RITZ crackers]
+[Featured Image b y Ilya S. Savenok/Getty Images for RITZ crackers]